 · Do not access the internet from a district item of technology using a non-district internet account.

 · Do not share personal user account information with anyone.
-Each user shall change his/her personal user account passwords as required by the technology coordinator and/or the district’s procedures.
+Each user shall change his/her personal user account passwords as required by the technology director and/or the district’s procedures.
 Do not share any personal user account passwords with anyone or leave your account open or unattended.
 Every user shall utilize a ‘screensaver’ and/or a ‘lock-out’ method each time the user walks away from the item of technology.

 · Do not access the district’s item of technology or network systems or use the district’s internet connection from a non-district item of technology without prior authorization from the technology coordinator or other appropriate personnel.